A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Results

-The 44 identified critical cases in Table~\ref{tab:csar3} were measured at LAB1.
-The results are shown in Figure~\ref{fig:critical}.
-It is observed that all measurements agree with the target values within the MPE.
+The 44 identified critical cases were measured in LAB2.
+The results are shown in Fig.~\ref{fig15}.
+It is observed that (\ref{eqmpe}) is met for all measurements.
 Thus this cSAR3D flat phantom has passed all of the validation criteria, and is considered to be fully validated for measurement use.
 Note that this only validates the individual cSAR3D flat phantom and not the class of all cSAR3D flat phantoms, since measurement accuracy is dependent on manufacturing tolerances and calibration quality.
-Therefore, each phantom must be individually validated.
+Each phantom must be individually validated.